Skip to Content

 Ingredients

-• Banana – bananas provide natural sweetness and help create the structure for the pancakes.
-Ripe bananas will creates a sweeter pancake, so the more brown spots the better!
+• Banana -Ripe bananas will creates a sweeter pancake, the more brown spots the better!

 • Protein powder (vegan) – this recipe uses a vegan, pea protein based protein powder.
 For best results, I recommend using the same kind of protein.
-I love Nuzest or Octonuts Almond Protein (which is paleo and vegan) but you can use whatever you have on hand that fits this description.
-Be sure you like the flavor of your protein powder, as it will influence the flavor of the pancakes.
+I love Promix Vanilla Protein for these pancakes.

 Top tips